sepstein22/computational_brain/README.md

 ## Getting Started

 ### Prerequisites
-For proof of concept, we recommend looking at the JupyterNotebooks in `rough_drafts` and for sample implementation of a class `stim_adj_test.ipynb`.
-The class implementations have a more significant runtime due to variable storage and high runtime overhead.
+For proof of concept, we recommend looking at the JupyterNotebooks in `.\development\tests`.
+For sample implementation of an adjoint class refer to **`.\adjoint\stim_adj_test.ipynb`**.
+For sample neural network implimentation refer to **`.\neuralnet\NN-training-example.ipynb`** .

+Note: The class implementations have a more significant runtime due to variable storage and high runtime overhead.
 Additionally, a class implementation has high method lookup overhead and overhead due to accessing global variables.
 Future directions would implement further runtime analysis, and likely the reworking of classes into python scripts.
-We also recommend starting with `` for impulse recovery, due to the simpler code and faster runtime.

 ### Folder Structure